jkmills78/jkmills78.github.io/_tutorials/intro_to_git.md

 ### Fetching

 Fetching allows git to download changes from a remore repository, as above, except that is will not perform any merging.
 This allows you to get any remote changes to your repository, without making any changes to your current branch.
 This can be useful if you really do not want your branch being updated, and potentially broken, by remote changes, but you still need to use the ```checkout``` command to access other branches that have been create on the remote repository by other developers.

+### Reset

+In git, you are able to roll your repository back to any given point in time.
+In order to view your commit, you can type ```git log```, and you will see a list of all commits that you have made.
+If you wish to roll back to one of these, there are several ways to accomplish this.
+To get rid of current changes, and reset to the last commit, use the command ```git reset --hard HEAD```.
+The ```--hard``` option tells git that you wish to discard all changes.
+Alternatively, you can use the ```--soft``` option to move the commit reference only, but leave all code changes.
+This can allow you to reset back to a specific commit, but leave all changes intact.

+In order to go back to a specific commit, in this example, let's say 3 commits back, you can use the command ```git reset --hard HEAD~3```.
+If you would prefer to go back using the commit hash number, you can use the first 7 characters from a ```git log``` entry, i.e. ```git reset --hard f7edf77```.

+## Conclusion

+I hope this guide has helped you at least a little.
+Please keep in mind that there are many more commands to use with git, as it is quite a powerful version control tool.
+Please click read the <a href="https://git-scm.com/docs" target="_blank">official git documentation</a> to learn more.